National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 ### Project Lead vs Collaborators {#sec-onboarding-team-lead}

-N3C projects must identify a 'Project Lead' as a key person on studies using the N3C Data Enclave.
+N3C projects must identify a "Project Lead" as a key person on studies using the N3C Data Enclave.
 The Project Lead may be the Principal Investigator of the research project, but it may also be someone with a role that is similar to that of a Project Coordinator.
 The Project Lead provides overall guidance to the study and is the primary point of contact, linking, and communicating with all other players collaborating on the project.
 The Project Lead has responsibilities that can not be delegated to other team members.